In her prime, Jennifer Jones’ affinity for high-strung, depressed women led to an

 years later when Shirley MacLaine won the role--and, ultimately, an Oscar--for it.

 The life and career of Jones pose a number of questions: Would she have been discovered without Selznick?
-Would her career have taken its drastic downturn after A Farewell to Arms and Tender is the Night without his constant interference with directors?
+Would her career have taken its drastic downturn after A Farewell to Arms and Tender Is the Night without his constant interference with directors?
 Would she have become a cult figure if she had died rather than lived following her 1967 suicide attempt?

 The life and career of Jones pose a number of questions: Would she have been discovered without Selznick?
-Would her career have taken its drastic downturn after A Farewell to Arms and Tender is the Night without his constant interference with directors?
+Would her career have taken its drastic downturn after A Farewell to Arms and Tender Is the Night without his constant interference with directors?
 Would she have become a cult figure if she had died rather than lived following her 1967 suicide attempt?

 (The photo accompanying this post comes from 1945, at the height of her youthful beauty, in the melodrama Love Letters.)